-Professor of Translational Medicine, Head of Structural Genomics Consortium, Group Head / PI
+Professor of Translational Medicine, Head of Structural Genomics Consortium, University of Oxford

 SGC Oxford Chief Scientist